EduardoZepeda/coffee-bytes-hugo/content/posts/librerias-de-react-que-debes-conocer/index.en.md

 ## React admin

 React admin is the equivalent of django admin but in React, an interface to perform CRUD operations to your database models.
-It requires a very basic configuration, but once you set it up you're all set.
+It requires a basic configuration, but once you set it up you're all set.
 Visit the [React admin demo](https://marmelab.com/react-admin-demo/#/) to get to know it.

 ![React admin interface](images/ReactAdminInterfaz.png)